Funder: Arnold Ventures

 S. Kvendru and G. Ulbee provided a state policymaker perspective about how states and plans can best support their dually eligible individuals during this time.

 VI.
 State and Health Plan Round Table

 Moderator: Tom Betlach, Partner, Speire Healthcare Strategies

-T. Betlach will facilitate a conversation with the state and plan speakers about how policy and programmatic changes that are being implemented in response to COVID-19 might impact care models for dually eligible individuals moving forward.
+T. Betlach facilitated a conversation with the state and plan speakers about how policy and programmatic changes that are being implemented in response to COVID-19 might impact care models for dually eligible individuals moving forward.

 VII.
 Moderated Q&A